ZBox1005/Academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently on M.Eng program in artificial intelligence at <a href="http://sigma.whu.edu.cn/" target="_blank"> Sensing IntelliGence and MAchine learning(SIGMA) Lab</a> in the <a href="https://cs.whu.edu.cn/" target="_blank">School of Computer Science</a>, <a href="https://www.whu.edu.cn/" target="_blank"> Wuhan University</a>, advised by Dr.<a href="http://multimedia.whu.edu.cn/index.php?a=show&catid=69&id=141" target="_blank"> Zengmao Wang</a>.
 Before this I completed my B.Eng in Wuhan University of Computer Science and Technology.
 I am seeking 24fall Ph.D opportunity now.

-My research interests include machine learning(e.g., self-supervised & semi-supervised learning, reliable machine learning like learning and inference with Out-of-distribution data) and computer vision(e.g., classification and object detection).
+My research interests include machine learning(e.g., self-supervised & semi-supervised learning & active learning, reliable machine learning like learning and inference with Out-of-distribution data) and computer vision(e.g., classification and object detection).
 You can email me at zhangboxuan1005 [at] gmail [dot] com.

 {style="text-align: justify;"}